PH Change, Really

 Digestion in Your Stomach

-Your stomach produces hydrochloric acid, maintaining a pH around 1.5.
-This isn't random — it's evidence that your digestive system is working properly.
-In real terms, 5 to 3.
-The acid helps break down food and kills pathogens.
+Your stomach produces hydrochloric acid, maintaining a pH around 1.That said, this isn't random — it's evidence that your digestive system is working properly.
+Now, 5 to 3.
+5. The acid helps break down food and kills pathogens.

 If you take antacids, that pH rises.
 That change is evidence the medication is doing its job.
 But if your stomach pH stays too high naturally, it could indicate a medical problem.